 Dear fellow white people,

-if you look like me, you have no reason to braid your hair into cornrows, box braids or to have dreadlocks.
-You can appreciate those hairstyles without appropriating them because they are not part of our culture.
+if you look like me, you have no reason to have dreadlocks, braid your hair into cornrows or box braids.
+You can appreciate those hairstyles without appropriating them.
 Our hair is accepted world-wide whilst afro hair has been politicized for centuries.
 It has been a reason for discrimination and still is the cause for a lot of pain inflicted on black women.
 Some are denied jobs because their natural hair is considered “messy” and “unprofessional”.
-Black girls are sent home from school when they wear braids, because it is regarded to be a “ratchet” hairstyle.
+Black girls are sent home from school when wearing braids, because it is regarded to be a “ratchet” hairstyle.
 Therefore, it is not fair for a white woman (or man) to appropriate this hairstyle without having to face any complications and discrimination that come with it for people of colour.
 While we can return home from our holiday and receive compliments for our “interesting” hair, my (black) friend gets stopped at airports with the excuse that her “unnatural” hair is enough to raise suspicion and search her.
 Cultures are not a trend or a costume we can wear whenever we feel like it and as soon as it is not convenient anymore, go back to a hairstyle that will protect us from racial profiling and box thinking.

-Also, why should I even wear a cultural African, Latin-american or Asian dress without being in the right place or at the right celebration for it, so the people can teach me the meanings and importance behind their clothing.
-When people from other cultures invite us to share certain things we should be grateful l instead of insulting their cultures by wearing their traditional clothing and hairstyles without permission.
+Why would I wear a cultural African, Latinx or Asian dress without being in the right place or at the right celebration for it, so the people can teach me the meanings and importance behind their clothing.
+When people from other cultures invite us to share certain things we should be grateful, instead of insulting their cultures by wearing their traditional clothing and hairstyles without permission and out of context.

 (For better understanding click here)

 Moreover, people cannot treat us in a racist way.
 Racism is different from prejudice.
 Someone may hold a certain stereotype about white people which does not apply to you, but since we live in a system which gives us privileges from birth, it is impossible for us to experience racism.
-Make it your duty to call out racism when you see it, don’t be an on-looker because it isn’t your experience.
+Make it your duty to call out racism when you see it, don’t be a bystander.
 On that note, stop saying ‘I don’t see colour’, because that means you don’t see someone’s struggle and you ultimately refuse to acknowledge racism.
-Being ‘colour-blind’ stops you speaking out when a person of colour is experiencing racist abuse.
+Being “colour-blind” stops you speaking out when a person of colour is experiencing racist abuse.

-If you look like me, having relationships with people of colour does not give you a pass to ignore racism or behave in insensitive ways.
-Having sex with a black or a brown person cannot cure racism or even stop you from holding racist views.
-Even before getting into a relationship with a person of colour, make sure you consider the unique and difficult position that your partner will be in because of that relationship and educate yourself to make things easier for them.
+If you look like me, having relationships with people of colour does not give you a pass for ignorance.
+Having sex with a person of colour does not cure racism or you from holding racist views.
+Before entering a relationship with a poc, make sure you consider the unique and difficult position that your partner will be in because of that relationship and educate yourself to make things easier for them.

 If you look like me, please take a step back to realize your privilege even though it might be uncomfortable.
 Not offending others does not attack your freedom of speech.
 If you have to start a sentence saying “I am not racist/anti semitic/homophobic/sexist/Islamophobic but…”, you should pause and rethink, because it is very likely that you are about to say something offensive and ignorant.

-Ignorance is alive and kicking, we as white people need to start taking more responsibility to learn and understand how people of colour are affected by it and what we can do as allies to end it.
+Ignorance is alive and kicking, we as white people need to start taking more responsibility to learn and understand how poc are affected by it.
+What we can do as allies to end it?
 It is useful to ask ourselves questions such as “Have I ever been denied a job because of my name, my religion or my skin color?”, “Has the police ever treated me worse because I am white?” or “Did I ever go to a country and people did not either treat me the same or like I am richer or even “better” than themselves?”.
 Then think about the answers to these questions and consider them the next time you meet a person of colour.